binary-butterfly/validataclass/docs/03-basic-validators.md

 ### IntegerValidator

-The `IntegerValidator` accepts integer values (as type `int`, not as strings) and returns those values unmodified.
+The `IntegerValidator` accepts and returns integer values.
+By default, only actual integers (i.e. no strings) are accepted, so for example the string `"123"` would result in an `InvalidTypeError`.

+The optional parameter `allow_strings` can be set to `True` to allow both integers and numeric strings as input.
+The validator will convert strings to integers in that case, so the input values `123` (integer) and `"123"` (string) will both result in the integer output value `123`.

-Optionally you can specify a range of valid values using `min_value` and `max_value`.
+Optionally you can also specify a range of valid values using `min_value` and `max_value`.

 **Examples:**